You can define custom Redis ACL rules to assign to a data access role or use predefined Redis ACLs.

 To configure a Redis ACL that you can assign to a data access role:

-1. Go to Data Access Control > ACLs and either select + to create a new Redis ACL or point to an existing ACL and select the pencil icon to edit it.
+3. Either select + to create a new Redis ACL or point to an existing ACL and select the pencil icon to edit it.

 Note:

 After you create a Redis ACL, you can assign it to a role.
 Redis ACLs are not fully verified until they are assigned to a role.
-For more information, see Create roles or Active-Active access roles for an Active-Active subscription.
+For more information, see Create roles or Active-Active access roles for an Active-Active database.

 Define permissions with ACL syntax